Non-Archimedean Whitney stratifications: Proof of the existence of t-stratifications

 \subsection{Characterizations of reflection}

-For applications of the main theorem, it will be useful to understand more precisely what it means that a t-stratification $(S_i)_i$ reflects a coloring.
-Proposition~\ref{prop:reflect} gives different equivalent conditions for this; in particular, there exists a finest coloring reflected by $(S_i)_i$---the ``rainbow'' of $(S_i)_i$.
+For applications of the main theorem, it will be useful to understand more precisely what it means that a t-stratification $(S_i)_i$ reflects a map.
+Proposition~\ref{prop:reflect} gives different equivalent conditions for this; in particular, there exists a finest map reflected by $(S_i)_i$---the ``rainbow'' of $(S_i)_i$.
+(If one thinks of the fibers of this map as having different colors, then it indeed looks a bit like a rainbow, in particular near $S_1$.)

 A simple consequence of Proposition~\ref{prop:reflect} (which was not clear from the definition of reflection) is that if $(S_i)_i$ reflects both $\chi$ and $\chi'$, then it also reflects $(\chi, \chi')$ (Remark~\ref{rem:reflect}).
-Other consequences are Corollary~\ref{cor:refine} and Lemma~\ref{lem:small-changes}, which together will allow us to ``enhance'' t-stratifications: given $(S_i)_i$, we will find $(S'_i)_i$ which reflects at least as much as $(S_i)_i$ and which has additional good properties.
+Other consequences are Corollary~\ref{cor:refine} and Lemma~\ref{lem:small-changes}, which together will allow us to ``enhance'' t-stratifications in the following sense.
+Given $(S_i)_i$, we will find $(S'_i)_i$ which reflects at least as much as $(S_i)_i$ and which has additional good properties.

-The last results of this subsection give some more information about the monochromatic pieces $C$ of a rainbow.
-These will be needed in Lemma~\ref{lem:an-t-strat}, which, as a side result, yields a much more precise description of these $C$; see Remark~\ref{rem:convex}.
+The last results of this subsection give some more information about the fibers $C$ of a rainbow.
+These will be needed in Lemma~\ref{lem:an-t-strat}, which, as a side result, yields an even more precise description of these $C$; see Remark~\ref{rem:convex}.